peter88213/yW2OO/docs/help.md

 -   Scene titles appear as navigable comments pinned to the beginning of the scene.
 -   Scenes are separated by `* * *`.
 The first line is not
     indented.
-You can replace the scene separators by blank lines with the menu command **Format >  Replace scene dividers with blank lines**.
 -   Starting from the second paragraph, paragraphs begin with indentation of the first line.
+-   Paragraphs starting with `> ` are formatted as quotations.
 -   Scenes marked "attach to previous scene" in yWriter appear like continuous paragraphs.
--   Paragraphs starting with `> ` are formatted as quotations.

 [Top of page](#top)